seblessa/SP/DesafiosExtra.md

 We tried pressing `here` but it would only get us to the previous menu.

+We went back to the beggining again and refreshed the page, and noticed the id in the URL changed.
+It changed everytime we refreshed the page.

-To be able to submit directly to the last page, a post request needs to be created for the url 'http://ctf-sp.dcc.fc.up.pt:5005/request/d31b90cb6ddab3d7937611f8bf6c82d040faa28b' followed by the id shown on the home page, which is based on a new button that redirects to the page we want.
+To be able to submit directly to the last page, a post request needs to be created for the url 'http://ctf-sp.dcc.fc.up.pt:5005/request/' followed by the id shown on the home page, which is based on a new button that redirects to the page we want.

-Now let's try this as an input in the beggining and try to find a way to get the flag.

 ```html
 <form method="POST" action="http://ctf-sp.dcc.fc.up.pt:5005/request/d31b90cb6ddab3d7937611f8bf6c82d040faa28b/approve" role="form">